 With regards to energy, the cartridges are fairly evenly matched to start out with.
 The gap in kinetic energy grows slightly in favor of the .270 when compared to the 150gr .308 Winchester load at all ranges.
 However, the opposite happens with the more aerodynamic 180gr .308 Winchester load at longer range.

-All things considered, the two cartridges are fairly evenly matched in energy.
+All things considered, the two cartridges are fairly evenly matched in energy, but the 270 Winchester tends to retain more kinetic energy at longer range.

 The chart below compares how much a 10 mile per hour crosswind impacts those same four loads out to 500 yards.